albirrkarim/laravel-react-starter-kit-pro/README.md

      expect(res).tobe(testcase.send.received);
    ```

-   With that method and sequentially doing actions, so the test case will don't care about the data changes, in the database. but just give attention into the final output of the APIs.
+   With that method and sequentially doing actions, so the test case will don't care about the data changes, in the database.
+They just give attention into the final output of the APIs.

 4. The finall output of the APIs (response) with correct data and sequentially executed is representing your function inside laravel is working properly.
 Now the all features have been checked automatically and 100% working so the app ready to be deliver into production.